-Forwards need to shift with the play and keep the depth (stay high) to spread out the opponent.
+Forwards need to shift with the play and keep the depth (stay high) to help spread out their opponents.
+Forward player needs to support on the side that the ball is on and look to form triangles with ball carrier.

-U11/U12 Formations: 1-3-1-3
+U8 Formations: 1-3-1-1 Formation